Greatest Movie Series

 With a production budget of $165 million, and box-office gross receipts of $239 million (domestic) and $752.6 million (worldwide).

-In 2011, it was the 13th highest-grossing animated film of all time.
+In 2013, it was still the 13th highest-grossing animated film of all time.

 Shrek Forever After (2010) was the fourth (and last) highest-grossing film in the 4-film Shrek series.